 Suicide among adolescents and young adults is a growing health concern.
 It is the third-leading cause of death for young people ages 15 to 24.
 However, suicide is also preventable.
 Know the risk factors, the warning signs and the steps you can take to protect yourself, your friend or your teen or young adult.
 Find out more about teen suicide and the many suicide prevention resources available locally, nationally and on-line.
+Note: The information on this page can also be relevant to adults and suicide.
+Such resources are marked [for adults also]

 *Note: Scroll down to “Teen Depression and Suicide Resources” section for teen crisis mental health and suicide help lines, resources and support.